-ON THIS PAGE: You will learn about the different types of treatment doctors use for women with ovarian, fallopian tube, and peritoneal cancer.
+ON THIS PAGE: You will learn about the different types of treatment doctors use for people with ovarian, fallopian tube, and peritoneal cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for ovarian, fallopian tube, and peritoneal cancer.
+This section explains the types of treatments, also known as therapies, that are the standard of care for ovarian, fallopian tube, and peritoneal cancer.
+Ovarian/fallopian tube epithelial cancers are treated the same way.
 “Standard of care” means the best treatments known.
-Ovarian/fallopian tube epithelial cancers are treated the same way.
+Information in this section is based on medical standards of care for ovarian/fallopian tube cancer in the United States.
+Treatment options can vary from one place to another.

-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health or personal considerations, such as a woman’s age and if she is planning to have children in the future.
+Treatment options and recommendations depend on several factors, including the type, stage, and grade of the cancer, possible side effects, and the patient’s preferences and overall health or personal goals, such as the patient’s age and any plans to have children in the future.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called "shared decision making."
-Share decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Share decision making is particularly important for ovarian, fallopian tube, and peritoneal cancer because there are different treatment options.
+These types of conversations are called "shared decision-making."
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is important for ovarian, fallopian tube, and peritoneal cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is an important treatment for these types of cancer.
 A gynecologic oncologist is a doctor who specializes in the treatment of gynecologic cancers, including surgery and medications such as chemotherapy (see "Chemotherapy," below).

 As mentioned in Diagnosis, surgery is often needed to find out the complete extent of the disease.
 The goal is to provide an accurate stage.
 Minimally invasive surgery is often used to confirm a diagnosis and to determine if a debulking procedure (see below) should be done at the time of diagnosis or after chemotherapy has been given first.
 This is important because imaging tests aren’t always able to see the full extent of a disease.

 There are several surgical options for ovarian/fallopian tube cancer.
-The stage of the tumor determines the types of surgery.
+The stage of the tumor determines the types of surgery recommended.
 Sometimes doctors perform 2 or more procedures during the same surgery:

 Salpingo-oophorectomy.
 This surgery involves removal of the ovaries and fallopian tubes.
 If both ovaries and both fallopian tubes are removed, it is called a bilateral salpingo-oophorectomy.
-If the woman wants to become pregnant in the future and has early-stage cancer, it may be possible to remove only 1 ovary and 1 fallopian tube if the cancer is located in only 1 ovary.
+If the patient wants to become pregnant in the future and has early-stage cancer, it may be possible to remove only 1 ovary and 1 fallopian tube if the cancer is located in only 1 ovary.
 That surgery is called a unilateral salpingo-oophorectomy.
-For women with a germ cell type of ovarian tumor, often only the ovary with the tumor needs to be removed, which preserves the woman’s ability to become pregnant.
+For people with a germ cell type of ovarian tumor, often only the ovary with the tumor needs to be removed, preserving the ability to become pregnant.

 Hysterectomy.
-This surgery focuses on the removal of a woman’s uterus and, if necessary, surrounding tissue.
+This surgery focuses on the removal of the uterus and, if necessary, surrounding tissue.
 If only the uterus is removed, it is called a partial hysterectomy.
-A total hysterectomy is when a woman’s uterus and cervix are removed.
+A total hysterectomy is when both the uterus and cervix are removed.